BlackRock2308/BlackRock2308/README.md

  ## Hi there :octocat: I'm Mbaye SENE👋

-I'm a passionate web developer 🧑‍💻 and a Cloud technology enthusiast from Dakar 🇸🇳 .
-I take great care in the experience, architecture, and code quality of the things I build.
+I'm a passionate web developer 🧑‍💻 and Cloud/Devops enthusiast from Dakar 🇸🇳 .
+I'm highly focus on building skills on architecture, and code quality when I'm building a new thing.

 I am also an open-source lover.
-I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.
+I learned a lot from the open-source community and I love to collaborate and share tips with thos people in open-source area.

-#𝗠𝘆 𝗧𝗲𝗰𝗸 𝗦𝘁𝗮𝗰𝗸
+# 𝗠𝘆 𝗧𝗲𝗰𝗸 𝗦𝘁𝗮𝗰𝗸

-* Back-end
+### Back-end

 springboot django Nodejs

-* Front-end
+### Front-end

 HTML5 CSS3 JavaScript Angular Bootstrap

-* Databases
+### Databases

 PostgreSQL MySQL MongoDB Neo4j

-* Cloud Servers
+### Cloud Servers

-Heroku DigitalOcean Google Cloud
+Heroku DigitalOcean AWS

-* Tools
+### Tools

 Docker Git GitHub GitLab